QUESTIONS THAT MIGHT FREQUENTLY BE ASKED REGARDING CORONAVIRUS

 What happens if we get COVID-19?
 What happens if someone else gets COVID-19?

-Obviously, if any of your household has symptoms prior to coming to ClueCapers you should stay away, follow guidance, get tested and self-isolate.
+Obviously, if any of your household has symptoms or has been asked to self-isolate prior to coming to ClueCapers you should stay away.
 We will happily re-arrange your visit or refund your game with no charges.

-Depending on advice, on notification of anyone who has been on site and subsequently been found to carry coronavirus we would expect to close for a period of time – and deep cleaning.
+Depending on professional advice, on notification of anyone who has been on site and subsequently been found to carry coronavirus we will follow public health guidance on necessary closure and deep cleaning.